MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ## Compare local context with az configure

-There are two Azure CLI commands that can be used to default values: `az configure` and `az local-context`.
+There are two Azure CLI commands that can be used to default parameter values: `az configure` and `az local-context`.
 Use the `az configure` command to specify **global variables** such as group, location, or web.
 Use `az local context` to specify **local default values** unique to your workload.
 In both cases, the stored values are used by the CLI in place of required arguments.

 > [!Important]
 > Local context overrides global context values.